disi-unibo-nlp/gomix/README.md

 - **GNN** on graph with protein embeddings as node features and PPI edges

 The last 2 are the only ones based on neural networks training.

-We're currently testing on a dataset called "2016" and taken from the DeepGOPlus paper.
-We'll also need to test on other datasets in the same paper and others.

 ### Ideas to improve the current solution